VWO Platform

 Adding trust pilot customer widget increased sales

-To add a Trust Pilot Widget on your website, you can visit this link.
+To add a Trust Pilot Widget to your website, you can visit this link.

 Adding these widgets to your site is quite easy as it only requires you to add a small code snippet into your site’s HTML, much like you add the VWO code.